Skip to main content

 Cordon integrates with Claude Code so your AI agent can make authenticated API calls without holding real credentials.

-Cordon currently works with API key authentication only.
-If you use Claude Code with a Claude Pro/Team subscription (OAuth login), credential injection won’t apply — Claude Code authenticates directly via OAuth, bypassing the proxy.
+Cordon can inject an ANTHROPIC_API_KEY for Claude’s API access, but this requires manually adding a route for api.anthropic.com and setting a dummy ANTHROPIC_API_KEY env var — see API key setup.
+If you use Claude Code with a Claude Pro/Team/Enterprise subscription (OAuth login), Anthropic API credential injection won’t apply — Claude Code authenticates directly via OAuth, bypassing the proxy.
+This limitation applies only to Claude’s own authentication; cordon supports bearer, basic, and api_key auth types for routes to other APIs.
 Support for OAuth-based subscriptions is coming soon.

 Automated setup